MargoSaf/secure-client-server-connection/README.md

 # secure-client-server-connection
-In application, the common usage of openssl to encrypt and decrypt a message with public/private key.
+An application typically uses openssl to encrypt and decrypt a message using a public/private key.

-The application did the following parts to transfer secure data:
+The application includes the following parts to transfer secure data:
 1) Creates connection between client and server
 2) Server generates key pair for the client
 3) Handshake between client and serever